 “Glorious parodies.. fresh and funny”

 THE ADELAIDE ADVERTISER

 "a very funny production...He (Lees) can hold a look that gets giggles just from a slight twitch of his face.
 There were whoops, guffaws, feet stamping and plenty of deliciously bemused silent curiosity..
 Lees plays with the normal, gives it a spiritual-origami fold, a twist and a turn and suddenly a move or a mundane sentence is an act of comedy genius.
 Here less becomes more and Lees is a master of simplicity, of bare minimal clown.
 It's warm hearted, not cruel.
 The audience involvement is inclusive..
 Lees plays silent comedy with ease and skill, tinkers with verbal timing and makes a phrase into an effective, longer routine..
 It goes for the funny bone that doesn't always know what has tickled it.
 Lees makes members of the audience laugh in spite of themselves.
 That's impressive comedy."

 ‘Play’ is a marvellous thing that, once past a certain age, tends to be dismissed and diminished.
 Thank you to Dan Lees who, in true clownish tradition, brought back ‘play’ for an hour to his entire audience.
 Mixing gentle interactivity with sounds, mime, shape and costume, Lees tenderly tickles and lightly wrong-foots us into a place of unselfconscious playfulness and laughter, using – amongst other things – mime building blocks and nonsense jazz language.
 An engaging hour reacquainting us with the sweeter side of fun.

-PRESS for The Honky Bonk Comrades:
+The Honky Bonk Comrades:

 "Honky Bonk Comrades are harnessing a fine history of absurdity in this near-wordless hour..